Harry T. Edwards: Federal judicial service

-When President Carter took office in 1977, there were only two blacks and one woman among the active federal court of appeals judges.
+When President Carter took office in 1977, among the active federal court of appeals judges, there was only one woman, and only two Black judges.
 To address this situation, the President established merit selection panels to identify and recommend highly qualified female and minority attorneys for appointment to the federal bench.
 In 1979, the judicial selection panel for the United States Court of Appeals for the District of Columbia Circuit sent nine names to then-Attorney General Griffin Bell.
 From that list, President Carter nominated Patricia Wald, Abner Mikva, and Edwards to serve on the court.
 Ruth Bader Ginsburg was later nominated when an additional opening arose on the D.C.
 Circuit.
-Edwards was nominated by the President on December 6, 1979, to a seat vacated by Judge David L. Bazelon, and confirmed by the United States Senate on February 20, 1980.
-The President signed his commission to join the court on February 20, 1980.
+Edwards was nominated by the President on December 6, 1979, to a seat vacated by Judge David L. Bazelon, and confirmed by the United States Senate on February 20, 1980, and he received his judicial commission on February 20, 1980.
 He was 39 years old when he joined the court, reputedly the youngest federal court of appeals judge sitting at the time.

-Judge Edwards served as Chief Judge from the fall of 1994 until July 2001.
-During his nearly seven years as Chief Judge of the D.C.
+Edwards served as chief judge from the fall of 1994 until July 2001.
+During his nearly seven years as chief judge of the D.C.
 Circuit, Edwards directed numerous IT initiatives at the D.C.
 Circuit; oversaw a complete reorganization of the Clerk's Office and Legal Division; implemented case management programs that helped to cut the court's case backlog and reduce case disposition times; successfully pursued congressional support for the construction of the William B. Bryant Annex to the E. Barrett Prettyman U.S. Courthouse; presided over the court's hearings in United States v.
 Microsoft; established programs to enhance communications with the lawyers who practice before the court; and received high praise from members of the bench, bar, and press for fostering collegial relations among the members of the court.
 He assumed senior status on November 3, 2005.